 In circumstances where you may have provided consent to the processing of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact us by one of the means set out at the end of this Statement.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, but this withdrawal will not affect the lawfulness of processing based on the consent before withdrawal thereof.

-Effective date of this Statement is May 18, 2020.
+The effective date of this Statement is April 1, 2023.
 This Statement may be updated if developments so require.
 Any material change to this Statement which is relevant to or impacts you or your personal data, will be notified to you in advance by email.
 In this way, you will have an opportunity to consider the nature and impact of the change and exercise your rights under the GDPR in relation to that change as you see fit.

 Contact Us.
 If you have any questions or complaints relating to this Statement, please contact us at:

 Supervisory Authority.
 We are committed to complying with the terms of the GDPR and to the processing of personal data in a fair, lawful and transparent manner.
 If, however, you believe that we have not complied with our obligations under the GDPR, you have the right to lodge a complaint with your local data protection regulator, the Dutch Data Protection Authority (Autoriteit Persoonsgegevens): https://autoriteitpersoonsgegevens.nl/nl/zelf-doen/privacyrechten/klacht-indienen-bij-de-ap and https://autoriteitpersoonsgegevens.nl/en/contact-dutch-dpa/contact-us